Peter Island British Virgin Islands

 Pieter Adriensen gave his name to the island.
 Pieter’s brother was Abraham Adriensen, the Patron of Tortola under the Dutch West India Company in the early 1700’s.

-Peter Island was unsuitable for sugar cane, and in the mid-1700s, a few planters with a few slaves left Tortola for Peter and planted cotton.
-Planting cotton was moderately more successful, and the operation expanded to a degree.
+Peter Island British Virgin Islands was unsuitable for sugar cane, and in the mid-1700s, a few planters with a few slaves left Tortola for Peter and planted cotton.
+Planting cotton was moderately more successful, and the operation expanded somewhat.

-In 1756 there were five small arms on Peter Island.
-The islanders asked for an additional 6 and 2 cannons.
-They did not receive them.
+In 1756, Peter Island had five small arms.
+The islanders asked for an additional six and two cannons, but they did not receive them.

 John Bethell was a planter on this island in the 1770s, and in a dusty attic back in England, papers were found telling stories of the island.